IBM/aspera-cli/README.md

 Examples:

-- `id` : subfolder named after package ID.
+- `id` :
+  Subfolder named after package ID.
   If the same package is downloaded several times, it will always be placed in the same folder.
-- `name` : subfolder named after package name.
+- `name` :
+  Subfolder named after package name.
   If two packages with the same name are downloaded, they will be combined in the same folder.
-- `name+id` : subfolder named after the combination of package name and ID.
+- `name+id` :
+  Subfolder named after the combination of package name and ID.
-- `name+id?` : subfolder named after the package's name is created, unless it already exists.
+- `name+id?` :
+  Subfolder named after the package's name is created, unless it already exists.
   Else it falls back to the combination of both fields with `.`.
-- `name+seq?` : subfolder named after the package's name is created, unless it already exists.
+- `name+seq?` :
+  Subfolder named after the package's name is created, unless it already exists.
   Else it falls back to the combination of name and sequence number.

 > [!NOTE]
 > When `<field1>+<field2>?` is used, if two packages are downloaded and have the same fields, they will be downloaded in the same folder.